MrDrElliot/Multi-Window-Plugin/README.md

-Got it.
-I'll incorporate the images into the README.
-Here's the revised version:
+Certainly!
+Here's the revised README with the updated information:

 # Unreal Engine 5 Multi-Window Plugin